-Anonymous asked: I think Dave Sim has some type of standing order, 'public domain' copyright on Cerebus so I'm curious what kind of a Cerebus story would YOU do?
+Anonymous said: I think Dave Sim has some type of standing order, 'public domain' copyright on Cerebus so I'm curious what kind of a Cerebus story would YOU do?
 When you were a teenager, what did your envisioning of the series' end, in the event of Sim's death, look like?
 Thanks!

 My teenage self imagined the story ending with an enormous war, with an aged Cerebus making one last attempt at attaining/preserving an empire.
 Keep in mind that when I came up with this idea Church and State was still in progress, so it seemed kind of natural that the scale of the stories would get bigger (obviously the opposite turned out to be true as the supporting cast in the last third of the book was much smaller than in the first 2/3—somewhat to the book’s detriment, I think).